Women in South Korea: Professional life

 The glass ceiling for women has been tested in contemporary times.
 In 2012, Samsung promoted three women into executive roles, which was unusual for a company of its size.
 Samsung has also stated that it aims to have at least 10% of its executive positions to be held by women.

 In 2013 Kwon Seon-joo became South Korea's first female bank CEO, as the CEO of state-owned Industrial Bank of Korea.

-In 2021, South Korea's actress Youn Yuh-Jung becomes the first Korean actress nominated for Oscar.
-The nominated movie "Minari" is about the settlement of Korean families who immigrated to the United States.
+In 2021, South Korea's actress Youn Yuh-Jung became the first Korean actress to be nominated for an Academy Award.
+The nominated movie Minari is about the settlement of Korean families who immigrated to the United States.
 In this movie, she played the role of Monica's grandmother, Soon-Ja.
-She won the Oscar for best-supporting actress for her performance in "Minari" and made history by becoming the first Korean actor to win an Academy Award.
+She won the Academy Award for Best Supporting Actress for this role.

 Women's movement

-The Korean women's movement started in the 1890s with the foundation of Chanyang-hoe, followed by a number of other groups, primarily focused on women's education and the abolition of gender segregation and other didscriminatory practices.
+The Korean women's movement started in the 1890s with the foundation of Chanyang-hoe, followed by a number of other groups, primarily focused on women's education and the abolition of gender segregation and other discriminatory practices.